markszabo/Hacktivity2016/README.md

 uint8_t pc[6] = {0x1C,0x65,0x9D,0xB7,0x8D,0xC6};
 ```

 Then ping your phone from your computer and upload the code to the ESP8266.
 Open Serial Monitor and you should see it picking up your MAC address and the ping should start to fail.
-If you power it off, ping should be back.
+If you power the microcontroller off, ping should be back.